elsecweb/d3/README.md

 data is housed in hugoawards.json

-the entire viz comes to life and lives in dataviz.html
+the entire viz comes to life on the page in dataviz.html